 Today, the COVID-19 pandemic is frequently compared with the influenza pandemic of 1918-1919.
 The destruction caused by that pandemic a century ago may sound familiar.
 Yet, direct comparisons of the 1918 flu pandemic and the COVID-19 pandemic may not be completely fair, according to one scientist.

 While we’ve had a century to study influenza, our understanding of COVID-19 is just beginning to take shape, says Amit Srivastava, PhD, a Senior Director in Vaccines Medical Affairs at Pfizer, and the lead in Emerging Markets (Latin America, Africa & Middle East, Asia & China) for COVID-19 and mRNA vaccines.
-“We have known SARS-CoV-2 for just over a year,” he says.
+“We have only known SARS-CoV-2 since 2019,” he says.
 “So the certainty with which some people, including scientists, talk about what we understand about the virus and what it is doing is a bit disconcerting to me.”

 The 1918 flu pandemic did most of its damage in three waves that occurred in the spring, fall, and winter of 1918.
 It ebbed in the spring of 1919, although some historians believe a fourth, much less virulent, wave continued into 1920.2 We know that the COVID-19 pandemic also has occurred in waves, with the timing dependent on location.
 In the U.S., the first significant wave crested in the spring of 2020 in the Northeast, followed by a summer surge in the South and Midwest.
 A third surge engulfed the country in the winter of 2020, finally slowing with the advent of vaccines.
 However, emerging SARS-CoV-2 variants—Delta, most recently —contributed to additional surges, especially in regions with large unvaccinated populations.3